poepperl/rdfier/docu/INPUT_FORMAT.md

 INPUT FORMAT
 ============
-The main task of the RDFier is to build an RDF graph from a dataset in the form of a csv file.
-Since more complex concepts in RDF graphs cannot be read easily from a csv table, here we describe how to encode them in the input table.
+The main task of the RDFier is to build an RDF graph from a dataset in the form of a CSV file.
+Since more complex concepts in RDF graphs cannot be easily read from a CSV table, here we describe how to encode them in the input table.
+The example used here is stored in the project folder under *data/input/example/input_format.csv*, as is the namespaces table used under *data/input/example/namespaces.csv*.

 Basic Structure
 ---------------
 The basic structure of the input is as follows:
 <img src="images/basic_structure.JPG" alt="basic_structure" width="1000"/>

-Thus, usually the first column denotes subjects and the subsequent columns denote objects with the respective predicate in the column header.
-The edges (subject, predicate1, object1), (subject, predicate2, object2) and (subject, predicate3, object3) are created from the diagram.
+Thus, usually the first column denotes subjects, and the subsequent columns denote objects, with the respective predicate in the column header.
+The edges (subject, predicate1, object1), (subject, predicate2, object2), and (subject, predicate3, object3) are created from the diagram.

 Frequently used namespaces are directly available.
 These include:
 |prefix  |namespace                                                               |